amandabee/bingo/README.md

 - Figure out where the bingo game will sit on your webserver.
 Open your favorite text editor and search live_files/embed.html and live_files/printcard.html for the string "mysite.url" and replace with the path to your files.
 For instance, on our site, we would replace "mysite.url" with "project.wnyc.org/debate-bingo".

-- In live_files/embed.html, live_files/newcard.html and live_files/printcard.html, replace "YOUR TITLE GOES HERE" with a title for your bingo game, like "Presidential Debate Bingo."
+- In `live_files/embed.html`, `live_files/newcard.html` and `live_files/printcard.html`, replace "YOUR TITLE GOES HERE" with a title for your bingo game, like "Presidential Debate Bingo."

-- In the live_files/img directory, replace "header_logo_black.png" with whatever you want to appear in the upper left of the bingo card.
-(Or you can delete it altogether and remove the line referencing it from printcard.html and embed.html.)
+- In the `live_files/img directory`, replace "header_logo_black.png" with whatever you want to appear in the upper left of the bingo card.
+(Or you can delete it altogether and remove the line referencing it from `printcard.html` and `embed.html`.)

-- In live_files/js/this-chart.js, on line 147, change the "hashtags=debatebingo" parameter in the URL to "hashtags=emmysbingo" or whatever hashtag you want to use for the event.
-In the live_files/embed.html on line 156, update the hashtag #debatebingo to your new hashtag for this card.
+- In `live_files/js/this-chart.js`, on line 147, change the `hashtags=debatebingo` parameter in the URL to `hashtags=emmysbingo` or whatever hashtag you want to use for the event.
+In the `live_files/embed.html` on line 156, update the hashtag #debatebingo to your new hashtag for this card.

 Setting Up the Tiles
 --------------------